 The display is conveniently located by both of the store's front check-out stands ~ great for perusing when waiting in line to pay for Christmas lights and other decorations ~ or biding your time while your husband decides on which snow blower to buy.

-NEW locations are "in-the-works" for the Seattle and Snohomish areas.
+NEW locations are "in-the-works" for Western Washington.

 QUESTIONS ABOUT THE ARTWORK OR CONTENT?

-iPhone ~ 206.406.1409 (Texts & Voicemail)PittyPat Gallery & Studio ~ CLOSED Until Late Spring for My Creative Season (Questions?
-Please Phone.)
+iPhone ~ 206.406.1409 (Texts & Voicemail)PittyPat Gallery & Studio ~ OPEN EARLY DECEMBER • HOLIDAY SEASON.
+Questions?
+Please phone me.

 Email ~ email@example.com

-On the Web ~ PattiSimpsonWard.comPlease Visit my Facebook Page "PattiSimpsonWardArt"
+On the Web ~ PattiSimpsonWard.comPlease Visit my Facebook Page "PattiSimpsonWardArt."